fabiangothman/drupal8-dev/README.md

 Fabian's develop enviroment for Drupal 8.

+### This project is about:
+- Drupal theme customization
-This project is about a custom Drupal 8 widget using Paragraph module, Redix template and subtheme component creation with Bootstrap, webpack and Twig!.
+- Custom Drupal 8 widget using Paragraph module, Redix template and subtheme component creation with Bootstrap, webpack and Twig!.
+- Custom Drupal module to show a new page including it to an admin/structure menu

 ## Check before
 - Windows (https://www.drupal.org/node/594744):